conflux-xyz/conflux-segmentation/README.md

 # Conflux Segmentation

-A Python library for patch-based segmentation of large images.
+A Python library for tile-based inference for segmentation of large images.

+Assuming you have a segmentation model that operates on tiles (e.g. 512 x 512), this library provides the plumbing to apply that model on a large image and handles the padding, striding, and blending to apply the model across the entire image.

 ## Usage